scaleoutsystems/digital-pathology-tutorial/README.md

 ```
 where NR_OF_PARTITIONS are the number of equal sized splits of the dataset.
 The script will also downsample the images.
 To modify this behavior, simply edit prepare_dataset.py.

-## Training, evaluating and serving the FEDn model (STACKn / Scaleout Studio)
+## Training, evaluating and serving the model in STACKn / Scaleout Studio

 The following sections assumes that you are working in a Scaleout Studio project ([Scaleout Studio](https://www.scaleoutsystems.com])).
 In your project in Studio, deploy a Jupyter Lab instance from the default 'Jupyter STACKn' image, mounting the project-volume and minio-volume volumes.
 Then open up a terminal (in your lab instance) and clone this repostitory onto project-volume.